Share This Article

 Senior Pets/Special Cases

-Older pets, pregnant animals, immunocompromised animals, or pets with prior vaccine reactions should have individualized vaccination plans developed with the veterinarian.
 Options include choosing killed rather than modified‑live vaccines, spacing vaccines, or relying on titers where appropriate.
 We emphasize individualized assessment of risk vs benefit for each patient.

 Vaccine Safety for Pets: Is Your Pet Safe?

 Knowing why pets need vaccines helps you balance benefits and rare risks.
 Vaccines are very safe for most dogs and cats.
-Mild reactions like soreness, low energy, or a short fever happen most often.
+Mild reactions like soreness at the injection site, mild tiredness, or a low fever usually start within a few hours and clear up in one to three days.

 For most pets, the protection vaccines provide greatly outweigh the small risks.
 Your vet will explain alternatives like titers, adjust schedules for special cases, and use products suited to your pet.
 This ensures the safest plan for your pet and peace of mind for you.
 It’s also one reason owners value consistent veterinary check-ups.